alhassan73/DevFolio-Bootstrap-Website/README.md

 # Devfolio-bootstrap-website
 <br>
-a simple personal website developed by HTML ,CSS,Bootstrap and JS Apllying responsive design by Media query breakpoints and BS grid sysrem
+a simple personal website developed by HTML ,CSS,Bootstrap and JS Applying responsive design by Media query breakpoints and BS grid sysrem
 <br>